Generic Vehicle Architecture

 Available here for all to read it is also important to understand the difference between GVA and the standard, GVA is the approach and the standard is one output from this.

-Thales is the design authority for GVA on the first fully compliant vehicle, the Foxhound, this is, of course, a relatively simple vehicle but it is a confidence-building evolution and therefore eminently sensible.
+Thales are the design authority for GVA on the first fully compliant vehicle, the Foxhound, this is of course a relatively simple vehicle but it is a confidence-building evolution and therefore eminently sensible.

 GVA is also joined by the Generic Base Architecture and Generic Soldier Architecture, more open standards, within the Land Open System Architecture (LOSA).